Three Creative Writing Challenges You Should Try

 "You probably wonder where holidays come from.
 If you haven't, I'd say it's time you begun!"

 Yeah.
 It's fun having the narrator addressing you when you're a kid.
-Makes you feel like part of the story, and that's exactly why it's done.
+It makes you feel like part of the story, and that's exactly why it's done.
 But in adult stories?

 The easiest way to pull an adult into a story is to give them a character they can project onto.